sudhaScode/SecurityWithNode/pythonpractice.md

 2. **Dictionaries are ordered (since Python 3.7), mutable, and store unique keys.**
 3. **Use `{}` for dictionaries and `set()` for an empty set.**

-Would you like to explore advanced operations on these data structures?

 ### **Advanced Operations on Python Data Structures**

 #### **1. Lists - Advanced Operations**